Are you an Illinois business owner at risk of losing your professional license?

 The Illinois Department of Financial and Professional Regulation (IDFPR) doesn’t take licensing issues lightly, and neither do we.

 At 1818, we’ll help you minimize disciplinary actions and represent you before IDFPR so that things don’t get any worse than they already are.
-Get your free consultation now.
+Contact us for your free consultation now.

 If you have been accused of professional misconduct your career is at stake.
 You could lose your job and your reputation, and you don’t have time to waste figuring out how to defend these matters on your own.